codesnail/CarND-AdvancedLaneFinding/README.md

 Another trick that I want to use is to project the right lane line onto the left and vice versa to get better lines.
 This will help in those situations where one line is noisier or more obscure than the other.
 This is kind of what a human would do if one side is obscured but the other has good visibility.

 There is also more opportunity to experiment with lane smoothing.
 So far I tried averaging over X pixels over multiple frames, and averaging polynomial coefficients over frames.
 Even then, sometimes the individual lane line polynomials move aggressively from one frame to the next.
 This type of averaging works well on a highway where the lanes move gradually, but in a city or hilly roads (such as the advanced challenge) this by itself will not be so robust.
-Another thing to try would be to use weighted averages, based on recency of frames and a score of good fit, so past frames don't sway the lanes too much.
+Another thing to try would be to use weighted averages, based on recency of frames and a score of good fit, so past frames don't sway the lane lines too much.

 Another problem area is that the perspective transform parameters are statically and manually selected before the pipeline starts.
 It doesn't work robustly across different roads or where the camera perspective changes, e.g. if there is a incline or decline.
 In a real setting, there needs to be a way to initialize the transformation parameters dynamically.